-AFAR chooses a destination at random—by literally spinning a globe—and sends writer Rebecca Walker on a spontaneous journey to Bulgaria.
+AFAR chose a destination at random—by literally spinning a globe—and sent writer Rebecca Walker on a spontaneous journey to Bulgaria.

 In the course of a single impromptu trip, the World Wide Web went from being very virtual to being very real.
 The shift began instantly after my destination was revealed, 48 hours before departure.
 I was headed for the unknown; what else could I do but send 140 characters to thousands of people I had never met?
 “Hey Tweeps!
 What’s good in Bulgaria?”